 Where to Purchase

 The government is continuously bringing in stocks of LFTs on a weekly basis.
-The following pharmacies and businesses stock them, however they sell out quickly so calling beforehand is advised.
+The following pharmacies and businesses stock them:

 - Foster's Camana Bay